analytics

 Data scientists develop predictive models or use predictive analytics tools to analyze historical data and predict future events.
 Here’s a brief overview of the process works:

-1. Identify the problem: Clearly articulate the business problem or goal you want to address with predictive analytics.
+1. Identify the problem: Clearly articulate the business problem or goal you want to address with predictive data analytics.
 For instance, you may want to know which products will experience increased demand in the next quarter.
 Writing down a distinct problem statement will help you gather relevant data and scope out the details.

 2. Collect and organize the data: Gather data relevant to the outcome you are trying to predict.
 This can include customer information, transaction data, data from CRM systems, and more.
 After gathering relevant data, you can organize everything in a data warehouse to create a single source of truth.